John Muir Getaway Pack Trips

 We invite you and your child to join us for three days of riding, fishing and camping.
 Learn how to care for your horse and enjoy comfortable camping.
 A wonderful experience for those who enjoy meeting others with similar interests.

-3 day Trip, AP Labor Day Trail from Rock Creek
+3 Day Trip, AP Labor Day Special

 A leisurely trail ride to the lakes and streams of the East Fork of Rock Creek.
 Our camp at Dorothy Lake provides easy access to Catherine, Buck, Francis, Deer and Dam lakes.
 The Tamarack Basin provides alternating forest, meadows and streams - ideal for those seeking wilderness seclusion without a long ride to camp.